billkarsh/SpikeGLX/sglhome/docs/legacy.md

 * **Phase3B2**: A.k.a.
 Neuropixels 1.0.
 This phase replaces the Xilinx
 board with PXIe based modules, each of which connects up to 4 probes.
 Several modules can be operated together from one PXI chassis and one application.
-The probes are the same as the phase3B1, but all other hardware parts are specific to the PXIe implementation.
+The probes are the same as phase3B1, but all other hardware parts are specific to the PXIe implementation.

 * **Phase20**: A.k.a.
 Neuropixels 2.0, introduces specific probes and HS
 with a more compact design.
 The HS each support two probes.
 The same PXIe modules can be used with a firmware update.
-Initially, SpikeGLX for this phase is specific to 2.0 hardware.
+SpikeGLX for this phase is specific to 2.0 hardware.

 * **Phase30**: This is unified software to support Neuropixels 1.0, 2.0 and
 all other probe hardware going forward.
+Again, the same base station modules can be used after updating their firmware, which can be done via SpikeGLX.

 ------

 ## Older Versions

+**20**:

+* [Release 20200309-phase20](../App/Release_v20200309-phase20.zip)...[Readme](../Readme/Readme_v20200309-phase20.txt) : Multidrive output, Imec v2.11

 **3B2 (NP 1.0)**:

+* [Release 20200520-phase3B2](../App/Release_v20200520-phase3B2.zip)...[Readme](../Readme/Readme_v20200520-phase3B2.txt) : Supports UHD-1, NHP, Imec v1.20
 * [Release 20200309-phase3B2](../App/Release_v20200309-phase3B2.zip)...[Readme](../Readme/Readme_v20200309-phase3B2.txt) : Multidrive output, Imec v1.20
 * [Release 20190724-phase3B2](../App/Release_v20190724-phase3B2.zip)...[Readme](../Readme/Readme_v20190724-phase3B2.txt) : Minor bug fixes, Imec v1.20
 * [Release 20190413-phase3B2](../App/Release_v20190413-phase3B2.zip)...[Readme](../Readme/Readme_v20190413-phase3B2.txt) : Flexible bank selection, Imec v1.20